 M.S. in School Counseling | Long Island University

-Kacy is a school counselor currently living and working on Long Island, New York.
-She has a bachelor’s degree in psychology from the University of Miami and a master’s degree in school counseling from Long Island University.
+Kacy is a School Counselor currently living and working on Long Island, New York.
+She has a Bachelor’s degree in Psychology from the University of Miami and a Master’s degree in School Counseling from Long Island University.
 Kacy works with adolescents and their families to help them succeed in school while coping with life’s challenges.
+Kacy Kaiser currently teaches at Easport-South Manor, can be contacted on her blog here and through LinkedIn here.

 Contact Us